 5 questions about powerful learning techniques

-The fundamental principle is to create those limitations that the brain “expects'' to get.
+The fundamental principle is to create those limitations that the brain "expects'' to get.
 For example, dedicate some time for focussed work and do one task at a time.
-It is a common misperception that multitasking is efficient, when in reality it is very energy consuming for our brains (glucose and oxygen).
+It is a common misconception that multitasking is efficient, when in reality it is very energy consuming for our brains (glucose and oxygen).
 The brain does a much better job focussing on one thing at a time, ideally during shorter sessions and without distractions.
 However, you may want to practice your ability to focus by exposing yourself to noisier, more challenging environments every now and again.
 Your focussing skills will improve significantly and become a valuable asset.

 Are there any changes that you would like to see within learning and development?